SIX QUESTIONS FOR CO-OP PARTNERS WAREHOUSE LOCAL FOODS BUYER AMBER WESTLEY

 Q: How did you become the Local Foods Buyer?

-A: I was part of the Wedge grocery team for ve years and, in true co-op spirit, I fell in love with food!
+A: I was part of the Wedge grocery team for five years and, in true co-op spirit, I fell in love with food!
 I began buying local honey and maple syrup from farms around Minnesota and Wisconsin — learning more about local food producers and the food systems they are a part of.
 My support for local foods expanded along with my growing concerns about the environmental impacts of food traveling thousands of miles away from its home.
 I wanted to become part of the solution for supporting local foods and Co-op Partners has been a wonderful fit.

 Q: What is your favorite part of your job?